 If your members are not all in the same city, get those that have not contributed to finding ten or twenty recipes on the internet for healthy meals.
-The recipes must be copied into a recipe book and distributed to all members of the group.
+Copy recipes into a recipe book and distribute to all members of the group.

 These are creative consequences as it is extra work to be done, but it is also an encouragement for all members of the group to continue to eat healthy meals.

 If you need to use a tool to help you to meet your goals, don’t make the punishments for not meeting the steps along the way onerous and hard on your pocket.

 Take the time to think of the things that will convince you to stay the course.
 The feeling of achievement at the end will be reward enough for putting up with a little discomfort along the way.